Legal Documents & Reports

 Annual General Membership Meeting (AGMM)

 Per the NPCA Bylaws, the general membership of NPCA holds an annual meeting.
-The 2016 Annual General Membership Meeting will be held in conjunction with Peace Corps Connect at Lisner Auditorium, George Washington University, 730 21st Street NW, Washington, DC on Friday, September 23, 2016 from 8:30 - 9:00 am.
-Download the meeting agenda and a summary of our accomplishments over the last year.
+The 2017 Annual General Membership Meeting will be held in conjunction with Peace Corps Connect in Denver, CO the weekend of August 4 -6, 2017.

 Earlier AGM Minutes available upon request.